inpines/logic-square/README.md

 # logic-square
-to develope some functional programming utilities to enhances OOAD approach
+to develope some functional programming utilities to enhances OOAD approach(oofp)

-## creation builder
+## genelal builders

-to build pojo or map, collection using expression
+to build pojo or map, collection using declarative programming

+## general validations

+to validate by simple validators of whose parameter is not only business model but also properties

+## expressions

+spel expression parser

+## tokenizer

+tokenizer file reader

-## model validation
+## transform

-to build validation form model
+transformations & conditional stream mappers